fluidnext/electron-polymer/README.md

 ```

-- TITLE
+- *TITLE*

-    The title of the module use to view in the application.
+    The module label.

-- NAME
+- *NAME*

-    The name of the module  **MUST BE** unique.
+    The label of the module  **MUST BE** unique.

-- ICON
+- *ICON*

-    The name of the iron icon use in the menu.
+    The label of the iron icon used in the menu.

-- CONFIGENTRYPOINT
+- *CONFIGENTRYPOINT*

-    The name of the file that load al services for this module.  **MUST BE** implements the method init().
+    The label of the class (file) that loads all the services for this module.
+The class **MUST IMPLEMENT** the method init().

-- ENTRYPOINT
+- *ENTRYPOINT*

-    The object that contain the information (name and path) of the webcomponent use to entrypoint of the module.
+    The object that contains the information (name and path) of the webcomponent.
+The webcomponent is used as the entrypoint of the module.

-- AUTOLOADS
+- *AUTOLOADS*

-    Array of the ES6 path file that are load global in the application by their name class (you can call the class from the developer tool writing the name of the class to the command line).
+    Array of the ES6 class that are loaded globally in the application by their name class (you can call the class from the developer tool writing the name of the class on the command line).

-- AUTOLOADSWS
+- *AUTOLOADSWS*

-    Array of object (name and path) of the web component that are load to the browser.
+    Array of objects (name and path) of the web component that are loaded to the browser.

 The flow of loading a module is as follows (the steps are loaded synchronously):

-1. load entrypoint
+1. load wc entry point
-2. load autoloads
+2. load ES6 object
-3. load autoloads
+3. load web components
-3. load configentrypoint
+3. load config

+After all the modules have loaded the application triggers the event ***bootstrap-module***.
+The application listens to the event and creates the [applicationt-layout](https://github.com/fluidnext/electron-polymer/blob/master/app/elements/layout/application-layout.js)
+which is attacted to the DOM.

-After the load of all module are loaded the application.
-To help the developers you can use the [cli](https://github.com/fluidnext/electron-polymer-cli)
+To help the developers you can use the [cli](https://github.com/fluidnext/electron-polymer-cli).

 ## Install